CIEE TEFL FAQs

 Our program is one of very few online programs that includes a practicum with certification.
 This gives you a chance to test your new teaching skills in real teaching situations and distinguish yourself from other TEFL-certified trainees who haven’t had this practice.

 Each trainee is assigned to a group tutor, who monitors student progress, grades assignments, and gives personalized feedback.
 In the 150-hour TEFL Certification course, trainees join peers and a tutor once a week for a live tutorial.
-All of our tutors have a Master’s in TESOL, or are working towards one, and are eager to share their knowledge.
+All of our tutors have a Master’s in TESOL, and are eager to share their knowledge.